numpy/numpy/doc/source/reference/c-api.array.rst

     the casting rule *casting*.
 For simple types with :cdata:`NPY_SAFE_CASTING`, this is basically a wrapper around :cfunc:`PyArray_CanCastSafely`, but for flexible types such as strings or unicode, it produces results taking into account their sizes.
+Integer and float types can only be cast to a string or unicode type using :cdata:`NPY_SAFE_CASTING` if the string or unicode type is big enough to hold the max value of the integer/float type being cast from.

 .. cfunction:: int PyArray_CanCastArrayTo(PyArrayObject* arr, PyArray_Descr* totype, NPY_CASTING casting)